flatland-association/flatland-rl/docs/gettingstarted.rst

 related data structures are available in 'envs.env_utils'.
-In particular, envs.env_utils.get_rnd_agents_pos_tgt_dir_on_rail is fairly handy to fill in random (but consistent) agents along with their targets and initial directions, given a rail map (GridTransitionMap object) and the desired number of agents:
+In particular, envs.env_utils.get_rnd_agents_pos_tgt_dir_on_rail is fairly handy to fill in random (but consistent) agents along with their targets and initial directions, given a rail map (GridTransitionMap object) and the desired number of agents

 .. code-block: python
     agents_position, agents_direction, agents_target = get_rnd_agents_pos_tgt_dir_on_rail(